illusivesoulworks/docs/docs/curios/slots/preset-slots.md

 types when applicable.

 :::note
-Although these slot types are provided by Curios, they are not active by default.
-A developer or user will still need to take the proper steps to register the slot type(s) that they want in order to add them to the game.
+Although these slot types are provided by Curios, they are not added to any entities by default.
+This needs to be done by the developer or user by [adding slot types to entities](entity-register.md).
 :::

 ## Slot Types